querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

    </lst>

 rules
+  *Querqy 5*: A property containing the rules for rewriting.
+Remember to escape the rules for JSON.

-  The rule definitions file containing the rules for rewriting.
+  *Querqy 4*: The rule definitions file containing the rules for rewriting.
 The file is kept in the configset of the collection in ZooKeeper (SolrCloud) or in the 'conf' folder of the Solr core in standalone or master-slave Solr.

   Note that the default maximum file size in ZooKeeper is 1 MB.
-The file can be gzipped.
+For Querqy 4, the file can be gzipped.
 Querqy will auto-detect whether the file is compressed, regardless of the file name.
+Querqy 5 will compress and split files automatically.

   Required.